raspberrypilearning/time-to-make/en/step_1.md

 - button
 - 1-2 LEDs

+To program the Raspberry Pi PicoYou will need the [Thonny IDE](http://thonny.org/){:target="_blank"} and MicroPython packages installed.
+Instructions for this are [available here.](https://learning-admin.raspberrypi.org/en/projects/getting-started-with-the-pico/2){:target="_blank"}

 ![Pico in a breadbaord, stepper motor, button, two resistors, and two LEDs](images/all-parts.png){:width="500px"}

 ### For the device: